ceos-seo/odc-colab/README.md

 URI first, or you can optionally remove that block from your notebook.

 **NOTE:** The patch only adds the top blocks specified earlier.
-Other code in the notebook may need to be edited in order for the notebook to run to completion in Colab.
+Other code in the notebook may need to be edited (such as product names and extents) in order for the notebook to run to completion in Colab.

 ## Developers
-Info for developers working on this repository.
+Info for developers working on this repository:

 Example notebooks are included in the repository to showcase usage in Colab.
 These notebooks are populated using a script which pulls the latest DCAL